-This Timber Legality Risk Assessment for Laos provides an analysis of the risk of sourcing timber from areas of illegal logging and transport.
+This Timber Legality Risk Assessment for Laos provides an analysis of the risk of sourcing timber from areas of illegal harvesting and transport.
+Preferred by nature has been working on risk assessments for timber legality, in partnership with a number of organisations, since 2007.